AppWerft/Ti.LocationTrackerService/README.md

   the activity comes back to the foreground, the foreground service stops, and the notification assocaited with that service is removed.

-  For controling  the  foreground service it is mandatory to add a ``
+  For controlling  the  foreground service it is mandatory to add a `lifecycleContainer` property.
+This is for listening of lifecycle events inside the trackerproxy.

 # Usage